Our ultimate concern is the health and safety of the mother and baby, from time of inception to postpartum.

 Most of the time, the pain from the initial injury “goes away” however the damage incurred continues to affect the future function of the child’s structure and nerve system.
 (4) Correcting a structural shift in adolescence can help ensure it does not develop into chronic and compensatory conditions in adulthood.

-Structural chiropractic care is a powerful way for parents to help their child develop optimally and heal naturally.
+Structural chiropractic care is a powerful way for parents to help their kids develop optimally and heal naturally.
 It serves as a foundation for the optimal development and protection of the child’s structure and nerve system.
 Structural Chiropractic adjusting procedures are modified to fit a child’s size, weight, and unique spinal condition.
 They are both gentle and specific to the child’s developing spinal structures.

 Precision Chiropractic has also started a group for parents and parents-to-be who are interested in a salutogenic approach to promoting health in themselves and their children.
 For more information, check out the details of SPROUT.